A Quantile Variant of the EM Algorithm and Its Applications to Parameter Estimation with Interval Data: Simulation study

-First, a random sample of size $n=20$ was drawn from an normal distribution with $\mu=50$ and $\sigma=5$ and the largest five have been right-censored.
-All the algorithms were stopped after 10 iterations ($s=10$).
-The results are presented in Table~\ref{MCEM:Simulation1}.
-To help compare the MSE, we also find the simulated relative efficiency (SRE) which is defined as
+In the first simulation, a random sample of size $n=20$ was generated from the normal distribution with $\mu=50$ and $\sigma=5$.
+Also, the largest five data points from the sample were assumed to be right-censored.
+In order to compare the MCEM and QEM algorithms with the EM algorithm as a reference, a univariate statistical dispersion measure based on the MSE can be used to compare algorithm efficiency.
+Analogous to the relative efficiency,\cite{Lehmann:1999,Park/Leeds:2016,Park/Ouyang/Byun/Leeds:2017} the simulated relative efficiency (SRE) is defined as